 Which cards are currently offering $500 introductory bonuses?

-At the moment, only small business credit cards are offering intro bonuses of $500 or more.
+At the moment, only small business credit cards are offering cash back intro bonuses of $500 or more.
 Take a look at four current offers below:

 |Ink Business Cash® Credit Card||$750 if you spend $7,500 in first 3 months|